Help us achieve our goals:

-Bleeding canker is an infection of the bark of horse chestnut by the bacterium Pseudomonas syringae pv. aesculi and several species of the fungus-like (Oomycete) organism Phytophthora, which causes the affected bark to bleed a dark sticky fluid.
+Bleeding canker is an infection of the bark of horse chestnut by the bacterium Pseudomonas syringae pv. aesculi and two species of the fungus-like (Oomycete) organism Phytophthora, which causes the affected bark to bleed a dark sticky fluid.

 It is specific to horse chestnuts and both the white flowered Aesculus hippocastanum and the red A. × carnea are affected.